Bridge Loans in Florida: How to Unlock Home Equity to Buy Before You Sell

 Are there alternatives to bridge loans in Florida?

-While a bridge loan might not work for every homeowner’s unique situation, there are alternatives to consider:
+If you think a bridge loan won’t work for your situation, here are some alternatives to consider:

-- Home equity loan: This kind of loan lets a homeowner take their existing equity out of their home’s value in the form of a lump sum payment.
+Home equity loan: A home equity loan lets a homeowner take their existing equity out of their home’s value in the form of a lump sum payment.
 Interest rates for a home equity loan can be more expensive than your current rate on your first mortgage, but it may be more bearable in the long run since you can keep the bulk of the mortgage at its current rate.

-- Home equity line of credit (HELOC): Another option for homeowners to use their existing equity in their current home, HELOCs allow a borrower to pull money out of their property for a relatively low interest rate.
+Home equity line of credit (HELOC): Another option for homeowners to use their existing equity in their current home is a HELOC.
+This allows you to pull money out of your property for a relatively low interest rate.
 Instead of receiving the money all at once, your lender will extend a line of credit for you to borrow against.
 You might, however, have to pay an early closure fee if you open this line of credit and close it very soon after.

 For example, you cannot do two owner-occupied loans within one year of one another.
 This would mean that you might have to wait longer to finance your new purchase with an owner-occupied mortgage using the cash from your cash-out refinance.